 ang_dft = [-30; 0]; ang_cleanspeech = [-10; 10]; ang_laughter = [20; 0];

-Now we can use a wideband collector to simulate a 3-second multichannel signal received by the array.
+Now you can use a wideband collector to simulate a 3-second signal received by the array.
 Notice that this approach assumes that each input single-channel signal is received at the origin of the array by a single microphone.

 fs = 8000; collector = phased.WidebandCollector('Sensor',ula,'PropagationSpeed',c,...
 'SampleRate',fs,'NumSubbands',1000,'ModulatedInput', false); t_duration = 3; % 3 seconds t = 0:1/fs:t_duration-1/fs;

-We generate a white noise signal with a power of 1e-4 watts to represent the thermal noise for each sensor.
+Generate a white noise signal with a power of 1e-4 Watts to represent the thermal noise for each sensor.
 A local random number stream ensures reproducible results.

-We now start the simulation.
+Run the simulation.
 At the output, the received signal is stored in a 10-column matrix.
 Each column of the matrix represents the signal collected by one microphone.
-Note that we are also playing back the audio using the streaming approach during the simulation.
+Note that the audio is played back during the simulation.

 Notice that the laughter masks the speech signals, rendering them unintelligible.
-We can plot the signal in channel 3 as follows:
+Plot the signal in channel 3.

 plot(t,sigArray(:,3)); xlabel('Time (sec)'); ylabel ('Amplitude (V)'); title('Signal Received at Channel 3'); ylim([-3 3]);